Bilalh/old-website-bilalh.github.com/about/index.md

 ## Education ##
 * First-class honours in Computer Science at University of St. Andrews
-* Currently doing PhD at the University of St. Andrews.
+* Currently reading for a PhD in Computer Science (specialising in Constraint Programming) at the University of St. Andrews.

 ## Skills ##